State Council of the Republic of Georgia: History

 The State Council reorganized and reunited the army.
 The Ministry of Security was replaced by an intelligence service that had limited interception of citizens.
 The council demanded the registration of all weapons and the nationalization of Soviet military property, although the Russian army ignored the council's request and sold or destroyed equipment that could not be delivered in Russia.
-The State Council repealed the restrictive laws introduced by Zviad Gamsakhurdia and introduced more liberal regulations for demonstrations.
-On August 2, the Council of State issued a "Manifesto of Reconciliation" and pardoned all political prisoners detained from January to June 1992.
+On August 2, the Council of State issued a "Manifesto of Reconciliation" and pardoned all political prisoners detained from January to June 1992, although Gamsakhurdia was not pardoned.
 The council lifted the state of emergency in Tbilisi in August.

 On October 16, before self-liquidation, the State Council passed an election law requiring parliamentary elections and the formation of a three-year transitional parliament.